webgme/webgme/docs/getting_started/creating_a_repository.rst

     npm install webgme

-To check if the installation succeeded do, it should print a tree like structure and include webgme at the root level.
+To check if the installation succeeded the following command should print a tree-like structure and include webgme at the root level.

 .. code-block:: bash